 Dionne’s heartbeat accelerated at once and her breath quickened.
 She fought to stay calm as she waited for Fenton to come over.
 When he did, she smiled nervously as she glanced up at him.
 He towered over her.
 His eyes held hers in a steady gaze.
 “Hello,” she greeted him, thinking she sounded a little breathless.

 “Hello,” he replied quietly.
-He had cappuccino in his hand.
+He had a cappuccino in his hand.

 She turned to Mavis.
 “This is my friend, Mavis.
-Mavis, this is Fenton Hardy, Tom’s Dad.”
+Mavis, this is Fenton Hardy, Joe’s Dad.”
 She watched they shook hands.

 “I saw you when I came in but I wanted to grab this first before coming over and saying hello.”